 The captivating Toyota Commemorative Museum of Industry & Technology surprises all.
-It showcases not only the latest in robotics and automotive technology but also traditional textile and weaving techniques (which is where the Toyota empire got its start).
+It showcases not only the latest in robotics and automotive technology but also traditional textile and weaving techniques, where the Toyota empire got its start.
 It’s a very interesting, hands-on museum for both car and craft lovers alike.
 You will get a sense of the amazing part this company has played in the Japan you see today.

 Dinner is at a local yakitori restaurant (skewered food grilled over hot coals) in Nagoya book-ends the day.

 We are in store for a very special cultural experience today, it is only available to Journey to the East guests.
 We visit one of Nagoya’s main temples where we have a private reception with the engaging senior priest.
 He will provide a rare insight into Japanese Buddhism, past and present, and take you on a private tour of the attached monastery, not normally open to the public.

 In the afternoon we journey down the western coast of the Japanese archipelago by shinkansen bullet-train to visit the iconic sites of Hiroshima and island of Miyajima, where we spend the next two days.
 Before we leave Nagoya Station, we buy some traditional eki-ben (o-bento lunchboxes available at stations across Japan) so we can sample the typical meal consumed by millions of Japanese train travellers as they speed around the country!